MathuxNY-73/leetcode/Mathematics/README.md

       column name.
 There is no extra space needed for this approach.
 - [X] Submit solution.
 Got correct in 0 ms with 5.2 MB
 - [X] Problem solved.

+### Pascal's Triangle II
+The goal of this challenge is to generate the n-th row of the Pascal's Triangle.
+I tried to solve this problem using the C language [Problem link]() As of August 12<sup>th</sup>, 2020:
+- [X] Find a first workgin solution.
+I just iterate from 1 to N each time generating the i-th row of the triangle.
+The complexity of this algorithm is O(N<sup>2</sup>) using O(N) space
+- [X] Submit solution.
+Got correct in 0 ms with 5.5 MB
+- [X] Problem solved